-Stormwater Table 1B.1 - Site Criteria for Infiltration Basins of the Chapter 2 of the Massachusetts Stormwater Handbook states, "One soil sample for every 5,000 feet of basin area is preniminary design of the initiation system.
-Further on-site What will be the stormwater design if groundwater is found to be higher than 8-feet deep?
-1. recommended, with a minimum of three samples for each infiltration basin.
+Table 1B.1 - Site Criteria for Infiltration Basins of the Chapter 2 of the Massachusetts Stormwater Handbook states, "One soil sample for every 5,000 feet of basin area is recommended, with a minimum of three samples for each infiltration basin.
 Samples should be taken in the actual location of the proposed infiltration basin so that any localized soil conditions are detected."
 None of the borings were performed where the proposed stormwater treatment unit is sited.
+Please clarify.

-Please clarify. testing will be conducted prior to final design to observe ground water and review soils samples in order to confirm the design.
+RESPONSE: Preliminary borings were conducted at the site of the proposed building and 8' to groundwater was used for the preliminary design of the infiltration system.
+Further on-site testing will be conducted prior to final design to observe ground water and review soils samples in order to confirm the design.
 The design will be modified as may be needed based upon the new sampling data gathered.
 We would welcome such a Condition of Approval to be included in the Comprehensive Permit.

-Additional soils testing was performed on 4.6.22.
-Stormwater will be re-designed to accommodate the seasonal high groundwater and we request that this re-design be a Condition of Approval to be included in the Comprehensive Permit.
-Open
+2. Provide the seasonal high groundwater elevation at the site.